 Introduction to workplace safety with an emphasis on managing health and safety systems and resources.

-This paper has a focus on the analysis and management of environmental and psychosocial conditions that contribute to workplace injury and disease.
-Students will be taught best practice in health and safety management through developing hands on skills in hazard recognition, control and surveillance and will get team-based, hands-on practice in evaluating the occupational environment.
+This paper has a focus on the analysis and risk management of environmental and psychosocial conditions that contribute to workplace injury and disease.
+Students will be taught best practice in health and safety management through developing hands on skills in hazard recognition, control and surveillance.
+Team based learning is emphasised.
 Graduates will be able to develop and operationalise a strategy to manage health and safety in the workplace so as to meet, and exceed, the requirements of the Health and Safety at Work Act.

 |Paper title||Occupational Safety|